melmarr12/UNH_PSdeployment_S21/README.md

 ### Waverider Buoy (NDBC station 44098) Data
 1. NDBC_44098_JeffreysLedgeBuoy_S21.txt (.mat)

     This file contains offshore wave data from [Jeffrey's Ledge waverider buoy (station 44098) from the National Data Buoy Center (NDBC)](https://www.ndbc.noaa.gov/station_page.php?station=44098) throughout the full deployment time (September 10th 22:56:00 - September 12th 7:26:00).
-Used in (Marry & Foster, XXXX).
+Used in (Marry & Foster, 2024).
 Please see [Description of Measurements](https://www.ndbc.noaa.gov/measdes.shtml) for a discussion of each of the variables in this file.

 DOI: v1.1.0: https://doi.org/10.5281/zenodo.8161628
      v1.0.0: https://doi.org/10.5281/zenodo.7796469